 “And that’s the thing, too, preventing the genocide of your own race and building walls and stopping mass immigration — well, you see, it’s for me not for thee, goyim,” said one.
 “Even if that means thousands of Americans have to give up their lives for God’s chosen people,” replied another.
 “And their foreskins!
-Yum!” said a third voice, causing Nehlen to chuckle.
+Yummy!” said a third voice, causing Nehlen to chuckle.

 The podcast was punctuated by a short break in which Edmund Kempbowl III — a shout-out to “Co-Ed Killer” Edmund Kemper — told a bizarre story about raping Jewish women and killing their children.
 After they returned they directed their vitriol at President Trump’s Twitter proclamation for Holocaust Remembrance Day.